ybhargav1995/OfficeDocs-SharePoint/SharePoint/SharePointOnline/site-access-review.md

 1. Select **Send** to initiate the review request.

-For reports available only via PowerShell such as Oversharing baseline report using permissions, site access review can also be initiated using PowerShell command as described [here](powershell-for-data-access-governance.md#initiate-site-access-review-using-powershell).
+For reports available only via PowerShell such as Oversharing baseline report using permissions, site access review can also be initiated using [PowerShell commands](powershell-for-data-access-governance.md#initiate-site-access-review-using-powershell).

 ### Track initiated site access reviews